Why Advertising Falls Flat in Individuals With Autism

 Here’s another way to think about it: Human quirks abound.
 The more we study the human mind, the more fascinating ways we discover about how different people perceive the world.

-Comment or email Dr. Cytowic at email@example.com, or receive his low-frequency newsletter and a copy of Digital Distractions: Your Brain on Screens.
-Follow him on Twitter at @Cytowic, check him out at LinkedIn, or at his website, Cytowic.net.
+Comment or email Dr. Cytowic at firstname.lastname@example.org, or receive his low-frequency newsletter and a copy of Digital Distractions: Your Brain on Screens.

 2. Lupton, E. and J.C.
 Phillips, Graphic design: the new basics.
 Second Edition, Revised and Expanded. ed.
 2015, New York: Princeton Architectural Press, Maryland Institute College of Art